The emergent dynamics of double-folded randomly branching ring polymers: MODEL AND METHOD

 We performed simulations for double-folded rings composed of $N_{m} =64, 125, 216,343, 512, 1000$ monomers on a three-dimensional FCC lattice with periodic boundary conditions for three types of systems: ideal rings, isolated self-avoiding rings, and rings in the melt state.
 For the ideal rings, there were no restrictions on the number of tree nodes per lattice site (i.e., no excluded volume interaction).
 For the self-avoiding rings and the rings in the melt state, we included excluded volume interactions (explained in Section~\ref{sec:kMC}).
 Self-avoiding rings were simulated in a sufficiently large box, while a high lattice occupation number, $\phi \simeq 0.93$, was used for the melt state.
 A summary of the simulation parameters and equilibrium values for the studied systems is provided in Table~I in Supplementary Material.

-All reported results were generated by first fully equilibrating the system according to the protocol of~\cite{ElhamPRE2021}, using monomer moves for annealed double-folding rings (see Supplementary Material, Section~I).
+All reported results were generated by first fully equilibrating the system according to the protocol of~\cite{ElhamPRE2021}, using monomer moves for annealed double-folding rings (see Supplementary Material, Fig.~S1 in Section~I).
 Then, at the initial time of all simulation runs, an ``equilibrated'' state was randomly chosen.

-\section{Results}
+\section{RESULTS}

 To set the stage, we begin with a brief overview of the systems' static properties in Section~\ref{subsec:Statistics}, which also serves to validate our simulation methods.
 In Sections~\ref{sec:Dynamic results}~and~\ref{sec:scaling}, we analyze the emergent dynamics of monomers and CM for different combinations of trial moves.